Green Card Renewal Processing Time: Standard and Expedited Processing

 2. USCIS Link to Check Current Processing Times

-If you are researching processing timelines, USCIS provides an online tool where you can check current processing times and monitor any I-90 processing time increase.
+If you are researching processing timelines, USCIS provides an online tool where you can check current processing times and monitor any I-90 processing time increase related to your green card renewal processing time.
 You can access this resource here.
 In the space for Form, select “I-90.”
 For the field office or service center, select “Potomac Service Center.”

 3. Expedited Processing: Speeding up the Process

-In certain situations, USCIS offers expedited processing for applicants learning how to renew green card status.
+In certain situations, USCIS offers expedited processing that may reduce the overall green card renewal processing time for applicants wondering how long does it take to renew a green card.
 USCIS has the authority to decide whether or not to expedite a case.
 If a case is approved for expedited processing, standard processing times do not apply, the case can be processed much faster.
 Here is a link to the USCIS expedite criteria.

 Here are some reasons USCIS may grant expedited processing of a case: